aws-samples/amazon-dynamodb-labs/content/design-patterns/ex5sparse/Step3.en.md

-+++
+---
-title = "Step 3 - Scan the employees table to find managers by using the sparse global secondary index" date = 2019-12-02T10:57:24-08:00 weight = 3
+title: "Step 3 - Scan the employees table to find managers by using the sparse global secondary index"
-+++
+date: 2019-12-02T10:57:24-08:00
+weight: 3
+---

 Now, scan the new global secondary index `GSI_2` on the `employees` table.
 In using our new sparse index we expect that we'll consume read capacity for fewer items.
 We'll use the sparse index as a very effective filter to improve efficiency for this access pattern.